MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 [!INCLUDE[2020_releasewave2_preview](../includes/2020_releasewave2_preview.md)]

 Snapshot debugging allows a delegated admin to record AL code that runs on the server, and once it has run, debug the recorded *snapshot* in Visual Studio Code.
 For a delegated admin to create and download a snapshot file that exists on the server on behalf of an end-user, the delegated admin must be part of the **D365 Snapshot Debug** permission group.
+For more information, see [Assign Permissions to Users and Groups](/dynamics365/business-central/ui-define-granular-permissions).
 One of the advantages of snapshot debugging is that it provides the ability to inspect code execution and variables in the production environment in a cloud service, on a specified user session.

 > [!IMPORTANT]
 > With this release snapshot debugging is enabled in sandbox environments only.
 Debugging in a production environment will be enabled with a later release.
 You can, however, use snapshot debugging in this release to attach to a specific user session, which is currently not possible with regular debugging.